 Phat Chicks Fried Chicken

-Phat’s succinct menu is broken into five fried-chicken varieties – breasts, drumsticks, thighs, wings and spare ribs – which are prepared in a variety of different styles such as spicy, sesame soy or original.
+The succinct menu is broken into five fried-chicken varieties – breasts, drumsticks, thighs, wings and spare ribs – which are prepared in a variety of different styles such as spicy, sesame soy or original.

 One option is based on the 99-cent Indomie Mi Goreng instant noodle pack.
-Nguyen uses a different brand of dried noodles which she crushes into her own seasoned dry mix, and serves with dried shallots and garlic, drizzles of kecap manis and Sriracha and pickled onions for a garnish.
+Owner Jenny Nguyen uses a different brand of dried noodles which she crushes into her own seasoned dry mix, and serves with dried shallots and garlic, drizzles of kecap manis and Sriracha and pickled onions for a garnish.

-For the other two, Nguyen crushes up either salt-and-vinegar or chilli-flavoured Kettles chips into the mix.
+For the other two, Nguyen crushes up either salt-and-vinegar or chilli-flavoured Kettle chips into the mix.
 Sides include Cajun, sweet potato or regular fries, onion rings, mac‘n’cheese and creamy corn kernels with melted cheese.
 There’s also Asian-style slaw with crispy noodles and fried shallots.

 We do not seek or accept payment from the cafes, restaurants, bars and shops listed in the Directory – inclusion is at our discretion.
 Venue profiles are written by independent freelancers paid by Broadsheet.